crnormand/gurps/README.md

 [Players Guide video](https://youtu.be/x-xD39x_JQw)

 ## The 'main' branch is being actively developed... and it may break things.
-### If you are looking for the last stable release, use the manifest URL above.
+### If you are looking for the latest stable release, use the manifest URL above.

 This is what we are currently working on: